 Longer, less snappy but still true bio:

-I'll be honest, the pandemic and COVID-19 have upset my applecart.
-I had to rewrite my bio, and I'm still re-writing my work life.
+I'll be honest, the pandemic and COVID-19 upset my applecart.
+The "pandemic pause" caused me to re-evaluate and shift a lot of things, but some things that have been steady and strong threads in my life remain.
 For the last two decades, I have worked with the unwavering goal of helping people be fully alive and joyful in their bodies and in their lives.
-Much of this has been as a massage therapist (since 2001), spiritual director (2007) and educator (a long time in a lot of contexts, from massage school to seminary to community college to community centers and libraries!).
+Much of this has been as a massage therapist (since 2001), spiritual director (2007) and educator (a long time in a lot of contexts, from massage school to seminary to community college to community centers, yoga studios, and libraries!).

-At this time, I am not seeing massage clients.
 In recent years, my massage practice had shifted to focus on oncology clients and caregivers.
-Bodywork is still an important part of who I am, as is my long study of yoga, particularly of the therapetic applications of yoga for medical problems.
-But in these COVID-19 days, I'm mostly focusing on Spiritual Care, Dreamwork, and Online Programs.
+Bodywork is an important part of who I am, as is my long study of yoga, particularly of the therapetic applications of yoga for all manner of concerns, from physical problems to emotional issues.

 I started recording and illustrating my dreams in 1995.
 I have no idea why I started writing them down with such devotion, but in 1998, I met a woman who taught me about the Soul level importance of dreams in the Jungian approach to individuation (holistic thriving and integration), and I was hooked.
 My spiritual direction training program emphasized Jungian dreamwork, and I've been influenced by a number of writers and teachers over the 23 years I've been taking dreams seriously.
 Among them, Jeremy Taylor, Robert Hoss, Robert Moss, Bob Haden and others on staff at the Haden Institute, as well as the many, many (mostly female) people who bring their dreams to community circles and dining room tables I am priviledged to have a seat at.
 I have led dream groups in faith communities, living rooms and public libraries, and now in Zoom Rooms!
 In workshops, I teach about working with symbols, discovering narrative threads, seeding dreams, improving recall and re-entering dreams while awake.
 In private sessions, we tend to use one or two exercises to work with a specific dream.